JSLee-24/JSLee-24/README.md

 (He/Him)

 ### ⭐ I am...
-- currently a third year Computer Science student with a minor in Statistics at the University of Manitoba.
+- currently a fourth year Computer Science student with a minor in Statistics at the University of Manitoba.
-- interested in web, game, and software developments, specifically in the arts of front-end developments.
+- interested in web, game, and software developments, specifically in the arts of back-end development.
 - always opened to learn new skills and ideas!

 ### 👊 I like...